danog/MadelineProto/docs/TD_docs/methods/exportChatInviteLink.md

 ---
 title: exportChatInviteLink
 description: Generates new chat invite link, previously generated link is revoked.
 Available for group and channel chats.
-Only creator of the chat can export chat invite link
+In groups can be called only by creator, in channels requires appropriate rights
 ---
 ## Method: exportChatInviteLink
 [Back to methods index](index.md)